MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 To quit the program, type `quit()` at the command line with no arguments.

-<a name="package-list"></a>

-## Packages list

-In addition to packages for Machine Learning Server, the following additional components are required for operationalization features and full language support.

-* Microsoft R Open 3.4.1
-* Microsoft .NET Core 1.1
-* Anaconda 4.2 with Python 3.5 as mlserver-python, found in `/opt/microsoft/mlserver/9.2.1/bin/python/python`

-The following Microsoft packages are installed:

-    microsoft-mlserver-adminutil-9.2
-    microsoft-mlserver-all-9.2.1
-    microsoft-mlserver-computenode-9.2
-    microsoft-mlserver-config-rserve-9.2
-    microsoft-mlserver-hadoop-9.2.1
-    microsoft-mlserver-mlm-py-9.2.1
-    microsoft-mlserver-mlm-r-9.2.1
-    microsoft-mlserver-mml-py-9.2.1
-    microsoft-mlserver-mml-r-9.2.1
-    microsoft-mlserver-packages-py-9.2.1
-    microsoft-mlserver-packages-r-9.2.1
-    microsoft-mlserver-python-9.2.1
-    microsoft-mlserver-webnode-9.2
-    microsoft-r-open-foreachiterators-3.4.1
-    microsoft-r-open-mkl-3.4.1
-    microsoft-r-open-mro-3.4.1

-On Ubuntu, .NET Core 1.1 is installed:

-    dotnet-host
-    dotnet-hostfxr-1.1.0
-    dotnet-sharedframework-microsoft.netcore.app-1.1.2

-Additional open source packages are installed if a package is required but not found on the system.
-This list varies for each installation.
-Refer to [offline installation](machine-learning-server-linux-offline.md) instructions for an example list.

 ## Enable operationalization

 Machine Learning Server can be used as-is with an R IDE on the same box, but you can also [enable the server to host web services and to allow remote server connections](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization)